davis-hoover/opencpi/tools/ocpidev2/docs/design-notes2.rst

 Building
 ========
-The ocpidev2 script has a much more sophisticated build engine ocpidev.
+The ocpidev2 script has a much more sophisticated build engine than ocpidev.
 The HDL build dependency hierarchy is determined during discovery, then a GNUMakefile class object is constructed for which represents a makefile with recipes that have their dependencies properly defined.